In this QuickTip, I’ll explain how to have Connections enqueue a custom CSS file that contains your CSS tweaks in an update-safe way. Here’s how…

-- Next you need to login to your site using FTP and upload your newly cn-custom.css created file.
+- Next, you must log in to your site using FTP and upload your newly cn-custom.css created file.

 You have several options on where to upload the file.
 These options are, in order of priority:

-First, I need to mention… the connections-templates folder will not actually be in any of these folders.
+First, I need to mention that the connections-templates folder will not be in any of these folders.
 It is not created automatically.
-So, this means you need to create the folder before you can upload the file.
+So this means you must create the folder before uploading the file.

 Which folder should you upload it to?
-Well that depends.
-If the custom CSS is a theme specific tweak, then I recommend adding it to either the child or parent theme.
-If it is just a basic tweak, then I recommend simply uploading it to the connections-templates folder in the wp-content folder.
+Well, that depends.
+If the custom CSS is a theme-specific tweak, I recommend adding it to either the child or parent theme.
+If it is a basic tweak, I recommend simply uploading it to the connections-templates folder in the wp-content/uploads folder.

 Connections also supports loading custom CSS files based on 16 different contexts.
-Now, going over exactly what I mean by by this is well out scope for this QuickTip but I’ll give you a quick example…
+Going over exactly what I mean by this is well out of scope for this QuickTip, but I’ll give you a quick example…

-When you are viewing a single entry, Connections will search the above paths for the cn-custom-single.css file.
+Connections will search the above paths for the cn-custom-single.css file when viewing a single entry.
 If found, when viewing any single entry, this file will be loaded instead of the cn-custom.css file.
-Just think of the possibilities…
+Just think of the possibilities.